 Historically, different bus systems and standards can therefore be found in current vehicles.

 The challenge lies firstly in the fact that there are different bus systems, i.e. de facto different "languages" are spoken - for example CAN-FD, FlexRay, LIN or Ethernet.
-On the other hand, there are qualitatively different implementations, depending on the OEM and supplier of the individual components.
+On the other hand, there are different implementationsin terms of quality, depending on the OEM and supplier of the individual components.